andrewctam/redis-clone/README.md

 - In `./build`, run `cmake ..` to create a makefile, then run `make` to run the makefile

 ## Running the server
-- Execute `./build/src/RedisClone` to start the server.
+- Execute `./build/src/server` to start the server.

 ## Running the tests cases
 - Execute `./build/tests/tests` to run all of the test cases

 # Usage
-- Once the server has started, you can send commands in the same terminal used to launch the server, or connect using a client.
+- Once the server has started, you can send commands to stdin (probably the terminal used to launch the server), or connect using a client.
-    - Using telnet:
-        - Open a new terminal and run `telnet localhost 9999` to connect to the server.
-Then, you can start sending commands to the server.
+    - Using telnet: run `telnet localhost 9999` to connect to the server.
+Then, you can start sending commands to the server similar to.

 ## Commands
+- `echo [args]...`
+    - Returns the args you send.